|

 I have a deep interest in the mental health of young people.
 This book has opened my

-eyes, and it will open yours too.
+and it will open yours too.
 We’ve completely isolated teens from the people

-they’re about to become, and we’ve trapped them in a meaningless world
+become, and we’ve trapped them in a meaningless world

-controlled by peers and media.
 We’ve forgotten how capable young people are,

 and they know it and are frustrated.
-We need to completely reexamine
+We

 how we treat America’s teens.”

-Mariel Hemingway, actress
+—Mariel Hemingway, actress

-Curtis Sliwa, Founder & President, Guardian Angels; host,
+—Curtis Sliwa, Founder & President, Guardian Angels; host,

 “The Curtis Sliwa Show,” WABC Radio, New York